Main Subjects of Exploration

 Numeracy, Measurement and Maths

-The number systems and the techniques most commonly used these days aren’t the only ways to think about maths - in Japanese education, calculations are more pictorial; in Alaska, the counting system common amongst Inuit’s groups things in 20 rather than in 10; while in many Indigenous cultures, numbers and arithmetic are often secondary to that understanding of the relationships between moving parts.
+The number systems and the techniques most commonly used these days aren’t the only ones - in Japanese education, calculations are more pictorial; in Alaska, the counting system common amongst Inuit’s groups things in 20 rather than in 10; while in many Indigenous cultures, numbers and arithmetic are often secondary to that understanding of the relationships between moving parts.
 Afterall, sundial and compass become less important if you can read the skies.

 Nevertheless, you’re probably not reading this from the starlit plains, but rather from a place where discomfort with the basics of modern day maths may close some doors; and where a little familiarity could be useful; and where some curiosity and enjoyment might open new doorways.
 Understanding the language of maths and how it has evolved gives a good grounding to build on.